cossacklabs/product-docs/acra/guides/integrating-acra-server-into-infrastructure/data_migration.md

 # Data migration

-How to prepare database to work with AcraServer
+How to prepare a database to work with AcraServer

 ## Binary columns

-Although in most cases data stored in database is either text string or a number, encrypted data is always a randomly looking array of bytes.
+Although in most cases data stored in a database is either a string or a number, encrypted data is always a randomly looking array of bytes.
 So, all the columns that will be used to store encrypted data should be transformed into binary ones (types like `bytea`, `BLOB`, `VARBINARY`, depending on which database you are using).